gselini/gselini.github.io/index.md

 Long-term commitment to constructing durable software (as opposed to throw-away stuff). \
 Oriented towards projects rather than school-like tasks.

-While experienced, I am no rentier and my goal is not to endlessly repeat what I already know, neither do I think that is the best way to employ skilled people. \
+While experienced, I am no rentier and my goal is not to endlessly repeat what I already know, neither do I think that cutting and pasting is the best way to employ skilled people. \
 On the contrary there is a capacity for evolving, using what we know to do what we do not yet know. \
 I am driven by my interest in the subject matter and in new things, while always keeping in mind the usefulness for others (it is a job).